OwnCast: Live streaming and chat on the Fediverse

 Alternatively, you could approach someone who already runs their own server and they may be able to accommodate your stream on there.

-There’s an emoji picker, and streams can be optionally set to display chat emoji in the main video window.
+There’s an emoji picker, stream owners can add custom emoji, and stream owners can set their stream to display chat emoji in the main video window when chat viewers use them.

 Is there a video-on-demand (VOD) feature?